ese3500/final-project-jessi_winston/README.md

 - SRS 08: The software shall not process input data that falls outside of predefined thresholds for sensor readings.

 ### 5. Hardware Requirements Specification (HRS)

+#### 4.1 Overview
+There will be two components to the project - a glove with motion sensors and a 3D printed arm controlled by servo motors.
+The sensor data will be sent ot the the Atmega through the ESP32 board, and the microcontroller will control the PWM of the motors.

+#### 4.2 Definitions, Abbreviations

+ESP32: Wifi/Bluetooth Module

+Atmega: The microcontroller that shaller be used for the project, short for Atmega328PB.

+#### 4.3 Functionality

 HRS 01 – This robotic arm mechaniism shall be based on ATmega328P microcontroller.